20 BEST Things To Do In Waterton National Park In Alberta

 Hike Bears Hump

 Bear’s Hump is a must-do short Alberta hike in Waterton National Park.
 It’s a great Canadian Rockies hike as almost anyone can make it up to Bear’s Hump and get incredible views over the park.
 On a clear day, you can easily see Montana from here.
-It’s a beautiful, short, and easy hike that any visitor to Waterton should do.

 Located right in town, it’s easily doable in under an hour – meaning you can complete your days in Waterton with plenty of other things to do.
 Here’s how to hike Bear’s Hump in Waterton National Park!
+Overall it’s a beautiful, short, and easy hike that any visitor to Waterton should do.

 Hike the Crypt Lake Trail

+The Crypt Lake Trail has been named one of the world’s most thrilling hikes and one of Canada’s best trails.
 Hikers reach the trailhead via boat from the Waterton Township for a full day on the trail.
-The trail climbs 900 meters over 10 kilometers making its way through the Canadian Rockies.
+The trail climbs 900 meters over 10 kilometers (one way) through the Canadian Rockies.

 Waterton International Peace Park

-The International Peace Park is located right near the marina and honors the unity of Waterton Lakes National Park in Alberta and Glacier National Park in Montana.
-Together they are the Waterton-Glacier International Peace Park, which is the first of its kind in the world.
+The International Peace Park is located near the marina and honors the unity of Waterton Lakes National Park in Alberta and Glacier National Park in Montana.
+Together, they are the Waterton-Glacier International Peace Park, the first of its kind in the world.
+The park has nice walking paths and the famous Parks Canada red Adirondack chairs.

 Have High Tea at the Prince of Wales Hotel

 After hiking, one of the best things to do in Waterton National Park is to enjoy High Tea at the beautiful Prince of Wales Hotel.
-Seriously, there aren’t many places better to have high tea than here.
+Seriously, there aren’t many better places to have high tea than here.

 The views are incredible, and the Prince of Wales is an iconic hotel in the park (more on that later).
 Hotel guests and nonguests alike can enjoy having sandwich squares and pastries every day from 12-4pm.